KCBS-FM: Jack-FM

 In 2005, Infinity Broadcasting (as CBS Radio was known at the time) won the licensing rights to brand its adult hits music formatted radio stations as "Jack FM".
 This led to yet another format change for KCBS-FM.
 On March 17, (St. Patrick's Day), after an all-day stunt with music from U2 (as that band is from Ireland), the classic rock format was dropped, as "93.1 Jack FM" debuted in Los Angeles, airing an adult hits format that started in Canada and was getting picked up in numerous U.S. markets.
 The Jack format was a break from the heavily niched formats that had developed beginning in the 1970s.
 Jack was also unusual in that it employed no DJs, and had a much larger playlist than the typical classic hits or classic rock radio station.

 The Los Angeles incarnation of Jack includes more modern rock titles than most Jack outlets, reflecting the local influence of KROQ-FM during its alternative heyday.
 Initially, KCBS-FM played a blend of pop and rock hits from the late 1960s to late 1980s, with a sprinkling of newer, sometimes almost current, tunes.
 Eventually, the newer songs and pop songs were phased out in favor of mostly classic rock and classic alternative.
 KCBS-FM is the longest-serving of all of CBS' Jack stations.
-CBS also introduced the Jack FM format in New York City, Las Vegas, Chicago, Dallas, Minneapolis, Seattle and Baltimore.
+CBS also introduced the Jack FM format in New York City, Las Vegas, Chicago, Dallas, Minneapolis, Seattle and Baltimore, several of which have since changed formats or been sold to new owners.

 Though the station has no DJs, KCBS-FM will occasionally respond to current events, such as playing all Michael Jackson songs following his death, or spinning a celebratory tune or two following a local sports victory (especially with the Rams).

 The "voice" of Jack FM is a real person named Howard Cogan.
 His quips which are heard between songs are created by a team of writers.
 As Jack became popular, Cogan moved to Los Angeles to record his comments more easily.
 He is also the voice-over artist for other "Jack FM" stations around the country.

 In October 2008, CBS Radio chose not to move the KCBS-FM call letters to its sister station at 106.9 FM in San Francisco, after that station flipped from classic hits to an all-news simulcast of KCBS.
 That station remains KFRC-FM, heritage calls in themselves.